 So I'm going to want to look at the specimen.

 I'll take a knife please.
+Yeah, that blade.
 You can see - I can - I think see where the tumor is, but we'll see.
 I'm just bisecting a gland.
-So this is - there's actually spend some hemorrhage inside this lesion which is right here.
+So this is - there's actually been some hemorrhage inside this lesion which is right here.
 So that's a little bit unusual for aldosteronoma - not sure what to make of that - but you can see the lesion here.
 And then more normal adrenal.
 Adrenal.
 That's more normal-looking adrenal tissue with the cortex of the yellow on the outside and the brown medulla.
-Put the light on for a second - I’ll show you.
+Put the light on it for a second - I’ll show you.

-So this is the normal adjacent adrenal cortex has a yellow color and then the medulla in the middle - brown - that's normal adrenal.
-This is the lesion which you can see there's you know it’s the rounded lesion but there’s hemorrhage in the middle.
+So this is the normal adjacent adrenal’s cortex has a yellow color and then the medulla in the middle - brown - that's normal adrenal.
+This is the lesion which you can see there's you know it’s the rounded lesion, but there’s hemorrhage in the middle.
 Interesting.
 That doesn't happen so often without astronomos compared to some other kind of lesions, but not sure - we’ll wait for the final pathology I assume it’s just a benign adenoma.
 Yeah.
-So we're finished the closure just putting steri-strips and little dressings on and then she’ll wake up and go to the recovery room for a couple hours, and we'll keep an eye on her for at least 3 or 4 hours today.
+So we've finished the closure just putting steri-strips and little dressings on and then she’ll wake up and go to the recovery room for a couple hours, and we'll keep an eye on her for at least 3 or 4 hours today.
 And if she's okay, she can go home.

 So we’ve finished up with the laparoscopic left adrenalectomy.
 The patient’s being woken from anesthesia.
 Everything went well with the surgery.
-The only surprise you find it was in the beginning with all the adhesions from the splenic flexure of the colon up to the abdominal wall.
-You always see some attachments, but this was much more unusual, and I'm not sure if there's been previous inflammation in an area.
-We didn't see anything abnormal other than that, but in any case, once we took those down, everything else was pretty straightforward and found that tumor in the adrenal, which we opened up by at the end, which did have some hemorrhage in the middle, which I think is a little unusual for aldosteronomas, but not really too concerned about anything like a malignancy in this case.
+The only surprise you find was in the beginning with all the adhesions from the splenic flexure of the colon up to the abdominal wall.
+You always see some attachments, but this was much more unusual, and I'm not sure if there's been previous inflammation in that area.
+We didn't see anything abnormal other than that, but in any case, once we took those down, everything else was pretty straightforward and found that tumor in the adrenal, which we opened up by at the end, which did have some hemorrhage in the middle, which I think is a little unusual for aldosteronomas but not really too concerned about anything like a malignancy in this case.

 And the expectation is that the patient will have her hypokalemia fixed.
 The blood pressure response over time - we’ll have to see how much of her hypertension responds to the operation.
-I'm hoping that you can go home today - a lot of these patients can - but we'll see how she does in the recovery room and for a couple hours afterwards.
-And - and she’ll - in any case, monitor her blood pressure at home, and I will keep in touch with her closely and make sure that she's on the right medications over the next couple weeks as she recovers from the surgery.
+I'm hoping that she can go home today - a lot of these patients can - but we'll see how she does in the recovery room and for a couple hours afterwards.
+And - and she’ll - in any case, monitor her blood pressure at home, and I will keep in touch with her closely to make sure that she's on the right medications over the next couple weeks as she recovers from the surgery.